pdenno/owl-db-tools/README.md

 ### Queries

 For the most part, you would use Datahike's query and pull for APIs to access the data.
-For example, you can retrieve all the classes from the DOLCE namespace using a datalog query such as the following:
+For example, you can retrieve all the classes from the DOLCE namespace in the example in the test directory using a datalog query such as the following:

 ```clojure
 (require '[pdenno.owl-db-tools.core :as owl])